 Our knives are built to last a lifetime and will serve you well if looked after.
 After use, always dry and clean your knife.
 Keep your knife sharp – a sharp blade is safer than a dull one.
 Store your knife in a dry place, out of the sheath.
 Lightly wipe the blade with clean oil two or three times a year.
 All our blades are stainless steel and we use the finest quality materials to minimize the effects of weathering and oxidation.
 Discoloration of the blade (where a non coated blade starts to have a blue, grey or black color) is a sign of oxidation and poor care and a precursor to rust – although all our blades are stainless steel, even that will discolor if uncared for.
 If you notice any signs of oxidation, clean the blade immediately.

 A good quality metal cleaner can be used on the blades and a metal polish will remove surface oxidation, rust, tarnish and any residues.
 You can also use chemical solvents such as acetone, alcohol or paint thinner to clean the blade.
-However, bear in mind that these solvents can damage some handles.
+However, bear in mind that these solvents can damage some grips.
 Don't use harsh detergents that contain chlorine as these can speed up corrosion of the metal.
 After a thorough cleaning lightly wipe the blade with clean oil.